 The established framework for monitoring these risks supports the group's organisational readiness to respond.
-Additionally, active monitoring of the correlation impacts across emerging risks, uncertainties and principal risks is undertaken.

 Group-level emerging risks are monitored by the GRCC and Risk Committee on an ongoing basis, with agreed mitigating actions in place to ensure the group's preparedness should a risk crystallise.
 Ongoing monitoring also tracks several sub-risks to support identification of key themes and any patterns of deterioration or potential risk crystallisations.